asafmaoz1234/seavisionpro-fe/README.md

    After finalizing the design, **Webflow** was used to convert the design into HTML, CSS, and JavaScript code.
 The resulting code was optimized and modified as needed.

 4. **Deployment:**
-   The frontend code is hosted on **AWS Amplify**, providing CI/CD pipelines and automatic deployment from the repository.
+   The website is hosted on **AWS S3** as a static site, with **AWS CloudFront** used as a CDN for global content delivery.
+Deployment is automated through a custom **GitHub Action**.

 ## Deployment

-The website is automatically deployed using **AWS Amplify**.
-Any new commits to the `main` branch trigger an automatic build and deploy process.

-### AWS Amplify Features:
+**GitHub Action** configured to:

+1. Push any changes to the S3 bucket hosting the static website.
+2. Invalidate the CloudFront cache to ensure updates are reflected globally.

+### Deployment Workflow:

-- **Continuous Deployment:** Automatically build and deploy changes from the `main` branch.
+- **Continuous Deployment**: Changes pushed to the `main` branch trigger the custom GitHub Action.
-- **Hosting:** The site is hosted using AWS Amplify for low-latency and global availability.
+- **S3 Sync**: The GitHub Action identifies modified files and pushes them to the S3 bucket.
+- **CDN Invalidation**: After syncing with S3, the CloudFront cache is invalidated to ensure new content is served to users.

+This setup enables efficient, low-maintenance deployment, ensuring all changes are live immediately after merging or pushing to the `main` branch.

 ## Local Setup